 “It helps that at FOX Architects, the leadership actually works among the staff,” says Andy.
 “We are immersed in the work with the team.
 We all wanted the same things, such as a rooftop, gym, and team conferencing options.”

-When the transition team started to look at new spaces, they kept the workplace culture in mind and were careful to ensure the neighborhood was distinctly different from the previous locations.
+When the transition team started to look at new spaces, they kept our workplace culture in mind and were careful to ensure the neighborhood was distinctly different from our previous locations.

 “It was important for our team culture, since we were bringing two locations together, that it was a brand-new neighborhood for everyone,” said Marie.
 “Instead of allowing tension to surface with new people in an established space, we wanted this to be a new experience for the entire staff.”